Ikrk/tui-pid-simulator/README.md

 cargo run --release
 ```

+## How to Extend
+To add new input, plant, or controller models, add new file to the corresponding directory and implement one of the `Reference`, `Plant`, or `Controller` traits.
+Register your new model using the `register_reference`, `register_plant`, or `register_controller` macros and finally publish your module in the corresponding mod.rs file.

 ## ToDos (that may never be completed)
 - Allow setting all input signal and plant parameters
 - Allow setting sample time